Luis-Munu/Warframe-Market-deal-finder/README.md

 To add or remove weapons edit wantedWeapons.csv.
 To add or remove rolls edit wantedRolls.json

-It's also possible to update the weapon database by running retrieve_weapons.py to

 ## How to use

 It currently uses Python 3.9.7, install the library ratelimit using the command "pip3 install ratelimit" and execute the main file using "python deal_finder.py" on the project folder.